 On top of that, most companies transitioned to remote work recently due to the current coronavirus situation and will now need to share their stories online through a virtual conference room with their distributed teams.

 That’s why we’ve come up with a list of some of the best presentation software available right now, so you can choose a compatible and innovative presentation maker that includes the best presentation tools to suit your specific needs.

 You’ll see some of the most popular applications: from free to paid subscription platforms, and slideshow applications to full-blown visual design presentation software with interactive features and more.

-But an area in which Piktochart shines is in crafting presentations.
+An area in which Piktochart shines is crafting presentations.

 On Piktochart, users can choose from a wide range of professionally-designed slide templates.

 These include monthly marketing reports to employee onboarding templates.

 This broad selection is especially useful for those who don’t have much design experience or know-how but need to create a visually stunning presentation in a pinch.